cedricwalter/cedricwalter.github.io/_posts/_disabled/2006-11-13-java-is-free-software.md

 - Burnable #Java.
 Imagine a tool that burns a photo slideshow application preloaded with your photos, plus a copy of #Java, straight to a CD.
 Hand the CD to your Mom, she pops it into her computer, and the photo slideshow starts right up.
 You’ll never need to worry about the version of #Java because it’s shipped with your app.
 You don’t need to worry about the OS because you code against #Java, not against native APIs. (hmm. perhaps ‘burnable java’ isn’t the right name for this. 🙂
 - Java will grow to fill every available computing niche and finally achieve the goal of total world domination.

-Okay, so maybe that last one is a stretch, but it’s true that this will help to bring More #Java to More Places.<font size="6">"
+Okay, so maybe that last one is a stretch, but it’s true that this will help to bring More #Java to More Places."

 <font color="#000000" face="arial, sans-serif, trebuchet ms" size="2">The licence that Sun have now decided for #Java are explained in a document called the "GPL license".
 Those terms included the most important one, which is that no-one may redistribute a version or derivative of this Sun #Java code without making the source code of that version or derivative also come under the GPL.
 (Yes Steve Ballmer GPL act like a virus 😉 ).